 This hinges on doctors’ ability to speak openly with their patients.
-The ACP is also opposed to laws that inhibit this aspect of the physician-patient relationship, such as one passed in Florida—now pending a U.S. Court of Appeals decision—that would discourage physicians from starting conversations with their patients about gun ownership.
+The ACP is also opposed to laws that inhibit this aspect of the physician-patient relationship, such as one passed in Florida—

 The ACP also emphasized the need for better treatment of people with mental health issues in order to reduce the risk of gun-related violence.

 “Reducing firearms-related violence requires keeping firearms out of the hands of those who may harm themselves and others,” said Tape, “but the College cautions against broadly including those with mental illness in a category of dangerous individuals.”